AI in the enterprise

 The first line of defense against bias is using a diverse and representative dataset for training your AI models.
 As Dr. Timnit Gebru aptly points out, “If we don’t have the right strategies in place to design and sanitize our sources of data, we will propagate inaccuracies and biases that could target certain groups.”

-In essence, if the training data is biased, the AI will likely be biased as well.
+If the training data is biased, AI will likely produce biased outcomes.
 Therefore, machine learning algorithms should include a diverse set of data points that represent different demographics, backgrounds, and perspectives.

-For example, let’s say you are training a sentiment analysis model to detect customer satisfaction from reviews.
-The training data should include comments from a variety of customers from different backgrounds, ages, genders, and ethnicities.
+For example, let’s say you’re training a sentiment analysis model to detect customer satisfaction from reviews.
+The training data should include comments from various customers from different backgrounds, ages, genders, and ethnicities.

 Identify and minimize biases in AI models